The Siege of Boston

 –Sir William Howe, of the American ramparts on Dorchester Heights

-While southern Patriots were beating back British efforts along the coast of the Carolinas, their counterparts in the north were not idle.
-Despite chronic shortages of every needful thing, General Washington had built an army virtually from scratch, held it together somehow through a long winter siege, and set his sights on scoring a decisive victory that would “put a final end to the war and restore peace and tranquility so much to be wished for.”
-He had been brooding for some time on this “utmost wish.”
-In mid-February he called his generals to a council of war and put before them a daring plan.
+While southern Patriots were repelling British efforts along the coast of the Carolinas, back in Boston, despite chronic shortages of every needful thing, General Washington had been brooding for some time on his “utmost wish,” namely the chance to “put a final end to the war and restore peace and tranquility so much to be wished for.”
+In mid-February, he called his generals to a council of war and put before them a daring plan.
 Holding his lines with a skeletal force, he would make a “bold and resolute push” across the Back Bay ice and overwhelm the redcoats with speed and surprise.
-It is said that councils of war never vote for battle, and this one did not, perhaps not unreasonably.
-British strength was, as it turned out, higher than Washington thought, and in any case the Americans lacked the powder to sustain the bombardment the other generals believed crucial to a successful attack.
-Washington reluctantly agreed, admitting that “the irksomeness of my situation… might have inclined me to put more to the hazard than was consistent with prudence.”
+It is said that councils of war never vote for battle; this one would prove no exception, but perhaps not unreasonably.
+British strength, as it turned out, was higher than Washington thought, and in any case he lacked the powder to sustain the bombardment his generals believed crucial to a successful attack.
+Washington eventually agreed, admitting that “the irksomeness of my situation… might have inclined me to put more to the hazard than was consistent with prudence.”

 But if Washington still lacked powder, he did not lack guns.
-Fifty-nine heavy guns that had once bristled on the walls of Fort Ticonderoga were now at his command.
-This had been the extraordinary work of Henry Knox, his chief of artillery.
-An unlikely soldier, this “very fat but very active young man”–Washington’s words–had been a Boston bookseller in peace and had taught himself the rudiments of the artilleryman’s trade from his own books.
+Fifty-nine heavy guns that had ornamented the walls of Fort Ticonderoga were now at his command, all due to the extraordinary work of Henry Knox, his chief of artillery.
+An unlikely soldier, this “very fat but very active young man”–in Washington’s words–had been a Boston bookseller in peace and had taught himself the rudiments of the artilleryman’s trade from his own books.
 Washington took an immediate liking to his “jubilant personality” and came to respect his energy and ability.
 Accordingly, he sent him in the dead of winter to Ticonderoga to bring those guns–sixty tons in all–to the gates of Boston.
-If young Knox was fat, he was not soft.
-Loading his guns on sledges on the west bank of Champlain, he hauled them by ox-power and main strength over the Hudson, through the Taconic Mountains, and up the rutted tracks of the Berkshires.
-From first light to last, the column trudged along through terrible snows and more terrible thaws, fetching up at last in Cambridge and presenting Washington with–in Knox’s words–”a noble train of artillery.”
-The arrival of these guns may have in part inspired his earlier plan to attack across the ice.
-But as spring drew near and the ice began to break up, Washington began to think anew–and with increasing impatience–about how to use those guns to best effect.
-In fact, his most nagging anxiety at this point was that Howe might evacuate Boston of his own free will before he had a chance to bring him to battle.
-He saw for himself the unmistakable signs of an impending movement, shipping gathered in the harbor.
-If Howe sailed on to New York, Washington would find himself on much more perilous ground, forced to defend an island against the masters of the sea.
-He was resolved to destroy the redcoat army before that day came and believed he knew how to do so.
+If young Knox was portly, he was not soft.
+Loading his guns on sledges on the western shore of Lake Champlain, he hauled them by ox-power and main strength through the Taconic Mountains, and up the rutted tracks of the Berkshires.
+From first light to last, the column trudged along through terrible snows and more terrible thaws, fetching up at last in Cambridge and presenting Washington with “a noble train of artillery.”
+The arrival of these guns may have in part inspired his initial plan to attack across the ice.
+But as spring drew near and the ice began to break up, Washington thought anew about how to use those guns to best effect.
+His most nagging anxiety at this point was that Howe might evacuate Boston of his own free will before he could be brought to battle.
+Signs of an impending movement were unmistakable: the steady gathering of British shipping in the harbor.
+New York was the likely destination, in which case Washington would find himself on much more perilous ground, forced to defend an island against the masters of the sea.
+In response, he resolved to destroy the redcoat army before that day came, and believed he knew how to do so.

 The Dorchester part of the plan had been in readiness for some time.
-This even Howe knew by way of his network of spies, but he was not particularly alarmed.
-It was after all February in New England and the hills of Dorchester still frozen.
+This even Howe knew by way of his network of spies, though he was not particularly alarmed.
+It was after all February in New England and the hills of Dorchester were still frozen.
 It was inconceivable that the Rebels could dig in there.
 Nor did Washington intend to.
 For two months the American camp had been cobbling together “fascines” and “chandeliers.”
-A fascine is nothing more than a tightly bound bundle of sticks and a chandelier the frame into which the fascines go, yet with them the Americans could fortify on top of ground they could not turn with a spade.
-Toward the end of February these crude materials were loaded onto carts and hauled forward to the jumping-off point behind Dorchester Neck.
+A fascine is nothing more than a tightly bound bundle of sticks and a chandelier the frame in which to put them, yet with them the Americans would be able to fortify ground they could not turn with a spade.
+Toward the end of February, these crude materials were loaded onto carts and hauled forward to the jumping-off point behind Dorchester Neck.
 Gunpowder, too, had at last reached the American camp, not much, but enough, Washington believed, to support the movement to the Heights.
 Finally, Washington called in the militia from the surrounding countryside.
 These would hold his lines while the bulk of his army was taking the battle to the British.
 On 27 February general orders went out from Washington’s Cambridge headquarters: “As the season is fast approaching when every man must expect to be drawn into the field of action, it is highly necessary that he should prepare his mind.”
 Two points in particular Washington stressed.
 First, theirs was “the cause of virtue and mankind.”
 Second, any man who failed that cause would be “instantly shot down as an example of cowardice.”